jmlepisto/clatter/README.md

 * This library has not received any formal audit
 * While we enable some cryptographic providers by default, it is up to **you** to get familiar with those and decide if they meet your security and integrity requirements
+* Post-Quantum cryptography generally is not as established and mature as classical cryptography.
+Users are encouraged to implement hybrid encryption schemes with classical crypto primitives incorporated to provide additional security in case of a catastrophic flaw in the post-quantum algorithms.
+Clatter provides [`DualLayerHandshake`](https://docs.rs/clatter/latest/clatter/struct.DualLayerHandshake.html) for this purpose.

+## Noise Protocol

+This crate tracks Noise protocol framework **revision 34**.
+As of now we omit support for the following features:

+* Handshake pattern parsing support - Handshakes have to instantiated with the correct primitives compile-time
+* Curve 448 DH support - No suitable Rust implementation exists for our requirements
+* Deferred pattern support - can be implemented by the user
+* Fallback pattern support - Can be implemented by the user

 ## Basics